Agile Retrospective Meetings – Why It is Necessary and Some Fun Ways to Conduct It

 The retrospective meetings can be conducted at the end of a milestone, end of a sprint, post mortem of an incident or issue, after major events, etc. Make sure that your retrospective meetings are documented and the action points are tracked to closure.

-Last but not the least, make your retrospective meetings fun!
+Last but not least, also ensure that your retrospective meetings are fun!

-About the author: This useful article is written by Neha B. She is currently working as a Quality Assurance Manager and specializes in leading and managing In-house and Offshore QA teams.
+About the author: This useful article is written by Neha B. She is currently working as a Quality Assurance Manager and specialises in leading and managing In-house and Offshore QA teams.

 Do you know of any fun ways of retrospective meetings that are not mentioned in this article?
-Please do let us know by posting your comments.
+Please do let us know by posting your feedback in the comments section below.
+We would love to hear your thoughts.

 Recommended Reading